ASC 842 Lease Accounting Tax Impact Explained

 CoStar Real Estate Manager Blog

-The Intersection of Tax and ASC 842 Lease Accounting
+Understanding the Tax Impact of ASC 842 Lease Accounting

 ASC 842 was issued to address concerns around “off balance sheet financing” associated with operating leases.
 The major change associated with ASC 842 is the addition of right of use (ROU) assets and lease liabilities to the balance sheet for operating leases.
 Tax accounting for leases hasn’t changed, but the introduction of ROU assets and lease liabilities to the balance sheet changes the tax accounting process.